A SHORT HISTORY OF TUNISIA

 In 921 the Fatimids founded Mahida, which became the capital.
-Then in 969 the Fatimids captured Egypt and shortly afterwards they made Cairo their new capital.
+Then in 969, the Fatimids captured Egypt, and shortly afterward they made Cairo their new capital.
 From then on Tunisia was ruled by a semi-independent dynasty of governors called the Zirids.
 However, the Zirids broke away from the Fatimids and became completely independent in 1049.
 For revenge the Fatimids persuaded two Bedouin tribes, the Banu Hilal and Banu Sulaym to attack the Zirids.

 Furthermore in the 12th century the Normans (who ruled Sicily) captured most of the Tunisian ports.
 They captured Jerba in 1135 and Mahdia in 1148.
 However, the Almohads who came from Morocco drove them out.
 The Almohads captured Tunis in 1159.